specure/ont-drive-test-tool-tracker/README.md

 ## TODO:

+Send not activated state as soon as app is back in the overview/home screen instead of active track screen

 After returning to tracking from notification = Iperf tests break

 Notification does not shows current time after stopping and starting from manager app - as it is not